 Khao Sok is a 739 km² national park located about 50km northeast of Khao Lak.
 Belonging to the Province of Surat Thani it is a low mountainous area (the highest point is at 950m) covered by the oldest evergreen rainforest in the world.
 The central area of Khao Sok National Park hosts one of the most Read More...

 - How to get there: The best way to get there is to book a day or overnight trip in Khao Sok at any tour agent around Khao Lak.
-The most popular excursions feature canoeing on Khao Sok River, cruising on Cheow Lan Lake, elephant trekking in the jungle, and hiking in the rain forest.
+The most popular excursions feature canoeing on Khao Sok River, cruising on Cheow Lan Lake, and hiking in the rain forest.
 A few hotels are located right next to the park, some of them even feature rooms in the trees.